kimkwanka/niru/README.md

 + State management via React Redux (with prehydrated store)
 + Uses Redux devtools if installed and logs state changes to console (in development mode)
 + Routing via React-Router V4
-+ Server side rendering
++ Server side rendering (SSR)
-+ Hot module reloading (redux state preserving) on client side
++ Hot module replacement (HMR) on client side
-+ Express server automatically restarts on changes and reloads browser (in development mode)
++ Server hot reloads when SSR parts are concerned, otherwise autorestarts and reloads browser
 + Unit tests and coverage via Jest, Enzyme and Supertest
 + Dynamic document ```<head>``` via React-Helmet
 + Automatic cache invalidation via use of hash based bundle filenames
-+ AirBnB ESLint profile for use with your favorite Code Editor's ESLint plugin
++ AirBnB ESLint profile for use with your favorite code editor's ESLint plugin or the command line version
 + ES6 on the server side
 + Custom favicon.ico and 404 page
 + A sticky footer :)